-"Oh nevermind, you're impossible.
-Let's get your party started!" she cries, turning around and blocking me from said party.
+"Oh never mind!
+You're impossible.
+Let's just get your party started!" she cries, turning around and blocking me from said party.
 But when the crowd cheers and swallows her up, I can honestly not even find it in myself to begrudge her this.
-Yeah, it's my birthday but she's right.
-She's the one that puts herself out there.
+Yeah, it's my birthday but she's right: she's the one that puts herself out there.
 Why shouldn't she get the attention and adoration?

 I follow her into the crowd that is made up of people I don't even really recognise and see that Dru has herself a little stage and microphone set up.
 Huh.
 Amazing it took her 29 years to get one of those.

-"I am getting married in 81 days people!" she cries and another piece of me breaks.
-My eyes dart to her massive engagement ring that has been blinding me for the last six months and I feel the familiar feeling of misery overtaking me.
+"I am getting married in 81 days people!" she cries, and another piece of me breaks.
+My eyes dart to her massive engagement ring that has been blinding me for the last six months.
+I feel the familiar wave of misery overtaking me.

 "Yes, yes, I'm getting married.
 But my darling future husband-to-be already knows that he has to share me.
 You see my true love, first and foremost, will always be you, Buffy."

 "She is my one true love.
 She always has been and she always will be.
-Some friendships are meant to last and Buffy, I promise you, ours will last forever.
-This is for you, Buff", she says.
+Some friendships are meant to last.
+Buffy, I promise you, ours will last forever.
+This is for you, Buff," she says with a smile.

 Before she can, I feel breath on my neck and a hand lightly resting on my upper back.
 My body breaks out in goosebumps and I know exactly who it is behind me.

 "Happy Birthday, luv," he whispers in my ear.
 I briefly shut my eyes to savour his closeness, before I can remind myself how wrong it is to enjoy the little stolen moments with him.
 Before I can get my fill of the savouring, I hear Dru's voice call out to the source of my happiness.

 "Spike!
 Come help me get off the stage, my platforms are too high."